Abdel Fattah el-Sisi: Russia

-Both military and political relations between Egypt and Russia witnessed significant improvements after Morsi's overthrow coinciding with the deterioration in relations between the United States and Egypt, once considered its important ally in the Middle East.
+Both military and political relations between Egypt and Russia witnessed significant improvements after Morsi's overthrow, coinciding with the deterioration in relations between Egypt and the United States, which was once considered its important ally in the Middle East.
 Unlike the US, Russia supported Sisi's actions from the start, including his presidential bid.
 Russia reportedly offered Egypt a huge military weapons deal after the US had suspended some military aid and postponed weapons delivery to Egypt.
 The Russian President Vladimir Putin was the first to congratulate Sisi on his inauguration.
-Sisi made Russia his first destination abroad as defense minister after being promoted to the rank of Field Marshal where he met with the Russian President Vladimir Putin and the Russian Minister of Defense General Sergey Shoygu to negotiate an arms deal with Russia instead of the United States.
+Sisi made Russia his first destination abroad as defense minister after being promoted to the rank of Field Marshal where he met with the Russian President Vladimir Putin and the Russian Minister of Defense General Sergei Shoigu to negotiate an arms deal with Russia instead of the United States.

-Sisi also visited Russia as an Egyptian President at the invitation of Russian President Vladimir Putin.
+Sisi also visited Russia as President at Putin's invitation.
 The visit was described by Putin as reflective of "the special nature" of the relation between the two countries.
-Sisi was welcomed by General Sergey Shoygu who showed him different Russian-made military vehicles and weapons in the airport.
+Sisi was welcomed by General Sergei Shoigu who showed him different Russian-made military vehicles and weapons.
 Moscow's Vedemosti business daily reported that Russia and Egypt are nearing a $3 billion (2.2 billion euro) weapons agreement.

-President Putin also accompanied him to visit the Russian cruiser Moskva before they gave a joint televised statement.
+President Putin also accompanied him on a visit to the Russian cruiser Moskva before they gave a joint televised statement.
 Sisi announced in his statement that there was a new plan of "renewing and developing" giant projects established by the former Soviet Union.
-President Putin announced that an agreement has been reached to increase Egypt's supply of agricultural goods to Russia by 30 percent while his country will provide Egypt with 5 to 5.5 million tons of wheat.
-In addition, a free trade zone was also being discussed.
+President Putin announced an agreement to provide Egypt with 5 to 5.5 million tons of wheat and to increase Egypt's supply of agricultural goods to Russia by 30 percent.
+In addition, a free trade zone was also discussed.

-On 11 December 2017, during President Vladimir Putin's visit to Cairo, the two countries signed agreements in which Russia would build Egypt's first nuclear reactor, and supply nuclear fuel for the same.
-It was also agreed that a "Russian Industrial Zone" would be built along the Suez Canal, explained by Putin as being "the biggest regional center for producing Russian products onto the markets of the Middle-East and North Africa."
+On 11 December 2017, during President Vladimir Putin's visit to Cairo, the two countries signed agreements in which Russia would build Egypt's first nuclear reactor, and supply nuclear fuel.
+It was also agreed that a "Russian Industrial Zone" would be built along the Suez Canal, explained by Putin as being "the biggest regional center for producing Russian products onto the markets of the Middle-East and North Africa".
+In July 2023, Sisi attended the 2023 Russia–Africa Summit in Saint Petersburg and met with Vladimir Putin.